saadgroup/PyModPDE/README.md

 ```
 where `expression` is a symbolic expression of the rhs constructed using the previously described methods.

-Now the member function, `modified_equation(...)`, can be used to generate the modified equation up to certain number of terms that the user specify.
+Now the member function, `modified_equation(...)`, can be used to generate the modified equation up to certain number of terms that the user specify, and return the modified equation in latex form.
 The signature of `modified_equation` is as follow
 ```Python
 modified_equation(nterms)
 ```
 where `nterms` is a positive integer that indicates the total number of terms in the modified equation.

-After calling the member function `modified_equation(...)`, one can call the `latex()` member function that returns the latex representation of the modified equation.

 # Sample code snippets
 Below are some examples of using the MOIRA software.